gymreklab/cse284-spring20/cse284-spring20-syllabus.md

 There will be one problem set for each module that will mostly involve performing analyses on genomes using existing tools.
 PS1 is worth 5%.
 The other four problem sets are worth 15% each.
 Problem sets are graded out of 100 points.
 Late problem sets will lose five points for each day past the due date.

-We will have 5 journal club discussions throughout the quarter.
-Short answer questions will be worth 2% each.
+We will have 4 journal club discussions throughout the quarter.
+Short answer questions will be worth 2.5% each and will be graded out of 10 points.

 The final project will consist of a proposal (5%), paper (15%), and presentation (5%).
 Full final project instructions will be posted soon.